DIT113-V22/group-07/README.md

 :chains: What kind of technology are you going to use?
 ---------------------------------------------

-We will use Arduino IDE, Smartcar-Shield Library, SMCE, Kotlin, Java, CSS and a variety of other programming languages.
+We will use Android Studio, Arduino IDE, Smartcar-Shield Library, SMCE, Kotlin, Godot and Blender.

 Software Architecture